sumtsui/playground/blogs/i18n-solution-for-shared-ui-component/i18n-solution-for-shared-ui-component.md

 ![2021-04-01 at 5.57 PM](i18n-4.png)

 How awesome is this!
 Webpack splits the i18n files into their own chunk.
-Now if the consumer uses our shared component, the initail bundle will not contain any i18n files.
+Now if the consumer uses our shared component, the initial bundle will not contain any i18n files.
 And the one i18n file that actually needed will be downloaded at run time based on the user's locale.

 ## `import()`is an async function